 Engineers like Al-Jazari and Taqi al-Din designed water-raising machinery aimed to bring water supplies directly to local people and enhance the farming capacity.
-In this lecture we look at some of these innovative machine.
+In this lecture we look at some of this innovative machine.

-A chapter of Al-Jazari’s book was devoted to water raising machines.
+A chapter of Al-Jazari’s book was devoted to water-raising machines.
 It also included sophisticated machines powered by water and gravity.

 THE CRANK SCOOP

 (converting rotary motion into Linear motion)